melshiD/call-me-back/README.md

 #### Prompt Assembly (5-Layer Context Injection)

 Before each AI response, we assemble a rich system prompt from multiple data sources.
 This isn't a static prompt—it's dynamically built for each call based on who's calling, why they're calling, and everything the AI knows about them.
 Some elements of the prompt are injected on a per-request basis, allowing the call context to develop purposefully during a single call.
+(I think we can all agree there is no limit to the complexity that can be wrought when building prompt injection systems with tools like the SmartComponents Raindrop provides.
+The prompt compilation and injection layer of the app will be the first feature reveiving post-hackathon attention.
+Model selection, prompt structure and size, and improved temporal awareness will bring the personas even more fully to life.)

 <img src="submission_docs/images/prompt_compilation_and_injection.png" alt="Prompt Compilation and Injection Architecture">

 The 5 layers combine to create contextual, personalized responses:
 - **Layer 1 (Core Identity):** The persona's personality, speaking style, and behavioral guidelines
-- **Layer 2 (Call Context):** Why the user is calling right now ("I need help practicing for a job interview")
+- **Layer 2 (Call Context):** What is the purpose of the user's requsted call (or callback) ("I need help practicing for a job interview")
 - **Layer 3 (Relationship):** How long they've known each other, the nature of their relationship
 - **Layer 4 (User Knowledge):** Facts extracted from previous conversations (job, family, hobbies, ongoing situations)
 - **Layer 5 (Guidelines):** Phone-specific rules like brevity, natural speech patterns, handling interruptions